EtienneM/EtienneM.github.io/_posts/2015-11-27-compiling-php.md

 Run `service php-5.6 start` and here we are!
 You have your own compiled php version working.

+If everything is fine, modify you runlevel scripts using:

+	update-rc.d php-5.6 defaults

 Note: If you need the php CLI, you may have to modify the file `/usr/bin/php5` in order to link it to `/opt/php-5.6/bin/php`.